zxkane/dingtalk-callback-on-aws/README.md

 The program provides a HTTP API endpoint to receive kinds of dingtalk callback events and persist them in AWS DynamoDB, including `BPM events`, `Organization events` and so on.

-It is written by Kotlin, and leverages below AWS services,
+It is written by Kotlin and leverages below AWS services,

 - [Lambda](https://aws.amazon.com/lambda/)
 - [DynamoDB](https://aws.amazon.com/dynamodb/)